dkmur/Stats/README.md

 ### 1 Prerequisites
 - Activation of (raw)stats in MAD config.ini (statistic,game_stats,game_stats_raw) and ``game_stats_save_time`` at default 300s
 - Mariadb > 10.2
+- Mariadb to be installed on server Stats is running on
 - mysql strict mode disabled

 ### 2 Initial setup